 Reselling own inventory:

-It is common in various marketplaces that sellers buy their own inventory using discounts, and... put it back on sale.
+It is common in various marketplaces that sellers to buy their own inventory using discounts, and... put it back on sale.
 They earn a discount value, decreased by your margin.
-You earn, hmm, a fake KPIs.
+You earn, hmm, fake KPIs.

 Solution: As above, monitor and benchmark Coupons redeemed to buy the products of each vendor and limit the coupon use to a unique device ID or browser user agent data.
 If possible, use promo abuse scoring to flag suspicious Vendors for manual review.